Ultimate packing list

 - GoPro

-- Travel apps downloaded to your device (such as language guides).
+- Travel apps downloaded to your device (such as language guides)

 Tip: Pack your electronics in your carry-on bag, as we cannot cover these items if they are damaged or lost in your checked luggage.
+One small organising habit that pays off: keep all your chargers, cables, adapters and small accessories in a single zipped pouch so you’re never digging through your suitcase for a charger at midnight.

 Travel documents